nasa/opera-sds-ops/opera-audit/README.md

 opera-audit dashboard --data-dir ./output
 ```

-The dashboard has three tabs:
+The dashboard has four tabs:

 - **Overview** — shadcn metric cards, an Altair bar chart of duplicate rates
-  by product, and per-product summary tables for both duplicates and
+  by product, and per-product summary tables for duplicates, accountability,
-  accountability with status pills.
+  and burst coverage with status pills.
 - **Duplicates** — per-product detail view with a by-date Altair chart, the
   duplicate granule-ID preview, and JSON / TXT export popovers.
 DISP-S1
   reports automatically render the end-conflict view when `--check-end-conflicts`